InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/CONTRIBUTING.md

 ## Contribution Workflow

 1.  **Provide Context**: Before starting a new development cycle, run the "Gemini: Load Project Context" task in VS Code and paste the output into our chat.
+    - **How to run the task**:
+      1. Open the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS).
+      2. Type `Tasks: Run Task`.
+      3. Select `Gemini: Load Project Context`.
+      4. The full project context will be copied to your clipboard.
+Paste this as the first part of your request.
 2.  **Define the Feature**: Clearly state the goal for the new feature or bug fix.
 3.  **Implement & Test**: We will work together to write the code and corresponding unit tests.
+The "Load Project Context" task automatically includes the current date, so there is no need to provide it manually.
 4.  **Validate**: Perform manual acceptance and regression testing as outlined in our `docs/LIFECYCLE.md`.
 5.  **Document & Commit**: I will generate the documentation updates and commit message.
 You will review and commit the changes.